March 11, 2025

 More

-D’Wayne Wiggins, Tony!
+D’Wayne Wiggins of Tony!
 Toni!
-Toné! founding member, dies at 64
+Toné!
+Dies at 64

 By Kristofer Noceda D’Wayne Wiggins, a founding member of the legendary Bay Area R&B trio Tony!
 Toni!
 Toné!, passed away Friday, his family announced on social media.
 He was 64.
 Wiggins had been diagnosed with bladder cancer, his family said.
 “With broken hearts, we share with you that our beloved D’Wayne passed away this morning surrounded by